-Kansas: The Kansas Business Conditions Index for April expanded to 51.2 from March’s 50.7.
-Components of the leading economic indicator from the monthly survey of supply managers were new orders at 53.9, production or sales at 55.6, delivery lead time at 51.6, employment at 47.8, and inventories at 47.1.
-“Kansas’s export sales are highly volatile.
-They peaked in 2013 and declined in 2014.
-I expect 2015 export sales to come in even weaker than 2014 sales.
-Nonetheless state growth for 2015 will remain positive, but down from that achieved in 2014 for the same period of time,” said Goss.
+Kansas: The Kansas Business Conditions Index for June expanded to 50.1 from May’s 49.7.
+Components of the leading economic indicator from the monthly survey of supply managers were new orders at 51.4, production or sales at 51.6, delivery lead time at 49.8, employment at 47.9, and inventories at 51.4.
+“Both durable and nondurable goods manufacturers in the state are facing weak but slightly positive economic prospects.
+Transportation equipment manufacturers and food processors are growing, but at a snail’s pace,” said Goss.

 Minnesota: The Minnesota Business Conditions Index rose to 54.3 from 51.1 in May.
 Components of the index from the June survey of supply managers were new orders at 55.9, production or sales at 55.7, delivery lead time at 54.0, inventories at 55.7, and employment at 51.8.
 “Growth was reported across a broad range of Minnesota firms for the month.
 Durable goods manufacturers, including electronic component producers and metal manufacturers, joined nondurable goods producers, such as food processers, in reporting solid upturns in business activity for the month.
 This means economic growth for Minnesota will be higher than the rest of the region and the nation into the fourth quarter of this year,” said Goss.